glasnt/talks/2019_10_PyGotham.podium/slides.md

 out of all the tech I've discussed so far, cloud storage is the oldest and most solid

-AWS literally launched S3 in 20XX.
-That's YY years ago.
+AWS S3 launched in 2006.
+That's 13 years ago.

-storing media objects is a foundational service provided by any cloud provider. and it's totally okay to use
+storing media objects is a foundational service provided by any cloud provider.

+and it's totally okay to use

 the scariest thing when I first came across s3 was the fact that I had to use a global bucket name.
 Like, a name that had never been used before